Moving a VM to a different availability zone

 - Create a snapshot using the create REST API method for the Snapshot resource or the SnapshotService/Create gRPC API call.

-Repeat the steps to create a snapshot of each disk.
+Repeat the steps above to create snapshots of all the disks.

 Create a VM in a different availability zone with the disks from the snapshots